deepanshululla/stores_rest_api_flask/README.md

 # REST API for E-Commerce Store

+* Created a REST API with python flask and SQLALCHEMY as ORM using MYSQL as the backend.
+* Increased security by using JWT tokens for authentication and authorization for specific requests.
+* Used Postman for testing and documenting the functionality of the REST API.

 ### GET /users

 This will return list of all users in json format.
 Passwords are not visible